Vince Lee (explorer): Architect

 Lee had become an active environmentalist at the time of the first Earth Day, 1970.
 His activities caught the attention of Wyoming's Republican governor, Stan Hathaway, who appointed him to the state's then new Air Quality Advisory Board.
-He was re-appointed to three terms on the 7-seat Wyoming Environmental Quality Council by governors from both political parties.
+He was re-appointed to three terms on the seven-seat Wyoming Environmental Quality Council by governors from both political parties.
 He also became the local representative of The Nature Conservancy, served on the Jackson Hole Scenic Area Study Group, and filed briefly for County Commissioner of Teton County.
-He was a founding board member and 6-year chairman of the Jackson Hole Land Trust (1980–1997), When he later moved to Cortez, Colorado, he continued his activism as a member and 2-term chairman (2009–2013) of the Montezuma Land Conservancy, a conservation program for the Four Corners region.
+He was a founding board member and 6-year chairman of the Jackson Hole Land Trust (1980–1997), When he later moved to Cortez, Colorado, he continued his activism as a member and two-term chairman (2009–2013) of the Montezuma Land Conservancy, a conservation program for the Four Corners region.

-During his more than three decades in Jackson Hole, Lee and his firm designed over 400 projects in the region, mostly custom residences.
-The home of one of his architectural clients was covered in the "Jackson at Home" supplement to the local newspaper, which detailed the features that appealed to its owners.
-Nearing retirement in 1998, Lee passed along the firm to his third son Christopher, who transformed it into a fully modern digital design studio.
+Nearing retirement in 1998, Lee passed along the firm to his third son Christopher.

 Andean explorers

-Vince and Nancy Lee

 Six years after his 1977 divorce, Lee married a fellow Jackson Hole resident, Nancy Goodman.
 An early Peace Corps volunteer in the high Andes of Peru and also an Outward Bound instructor in both Minnesota and British Columbia.
-Recalling her Peace Corps experience, conversant in Spanish, and with a smattering of Quechua, she dreamed of returning to Peru.

-Peru

 On his 1979 HCW expedition into Colombia's Sierra Nevada de Santa Marta, Lee fell 'under the spell of the Andes' as he wrote in Old School, (Ch 13).
-A month among the indigenous Kogi Indians sparked his long-dormant interest in pre-Columbian societies and his architect's fascination with buildings and construction led inevitably to yet another “career”, this time in Andean archaeology.
+A month among the indigenous Kogi Indians sparked his long-dormant interest in pre-Columbian societies and his architect's fascination with buildings and construction led inevitably to yet another "career", this time in Andean archaeology.

 Lee's road to his Vilcabamba discoveries began with a chance reading of the book 'Antisuyo' by the explorer Gene Savoy about his Peruvian discoveries.
 Intrigued by Savoy's accounts, Lee and two Wyoming climbing friends set out in 1982 to find and climb a legendary peak mentioned by Savoy.
 The strange crag overlooked the extensive but unmapped ruins at nearby Espíritu Pampa (the Plain of Ghosts), visited years earlier by both Savoy and Hiram Bingham, the 'discoverer' of Machu Picchu.
 Lee and his companions spent three weeks on that first expedition, one he named SixPac Manco I for reasons explained in his 1985 book, Sixpac Manco.
 Aided by Savoy's directions they found their way to the gigantic granite peak and made the first known ascent to its summit.
 Named Icma Colla (the Widowed Queen) or as Savoy spells it Iccma Ccolla, it was a sacred Inca landmark according to the local Indians.